LaraGalvan/LaraGalvan/README.md

 - 👋 Hi, I’m @LaraGalvan
-- 🌱 I’m currently learning Haskell
+- 🌱 I’m currently learning Haskell and Prolog at University
 - 📫 How to reach me larii8899@gmail.com

 <!---